Key takeaways:

 2. Choose a different work location

-For example, plumbers working in California earn USD $75,300 on average (per year), whereas plumbers earn USD $59,209 in Pennsylvania and USD $54,048 in Florida.
+Where you work will also play a role in how much you make as a plumber.
+For example, plumbers working in California earn $65,800 on average per year, whereas plumbers earn $59,209 in Pennsylvania and $54,048 in Florida.

 3. Work towards your master plumber’s license

-For example, a plumber apprentice earns an average of USD $47,589 annually, while a journeyman plumber earns an average of USD $65,866 annually.
+For example, a plumber apprentice earns an average of USD $47,589 annually, while a journeyman plumber earns an average of $65,866 annually.

 Once you’ve achieved your master plumber certification, you’re considered an expert in the trade and ready to start your own plumbing business.